nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 partitioned roll out complete: 2 new pods have been updated...
 ```

-If the rollout doesn't progress for a long time, refer to the NuoDB pods using `kubectl get pods -n nuodb`.
+If the rollout doesn't progress for a long time, view the list of running NuoDB pods using `kubectl get pods -n nuodb`to watch for upgarde failures.
-Watch for `Running` pods in which containers are _not_ `Ready`, which usually means that there is a problem with the application startup.
+The upgrade may fail due to problem with the application startup if there are `Running` pods in which containers are _not_ `Ready`
-Another indication for upgrade failure is having pods _not_ transiting to `Running` or reported `Error`, `ErrImagePull` or `CrashLoopBackOff`.
+Another indication for upgrade failure is when there are pods _not_ transiting to `Running` or reporting `Error`, `ErrImagePull` or `CrashLoopBackOff`.

 The database processes and their versions can be seen using [nuocmd show database-versions](https://doc.nuodb.com/nuodb/latest/reference-information/command-line-tools/nuodb-command/nuocmd-reference/#_database_versions_subcommands) command.
 While the rolling upgrade is progressing there will be more database processes using the new NuoDB release until all of them are upgraded.